bilalbox/site24x7-miner/README.md

 # site24x7-miner
-MineMeld Miner for Incapsula public IPs implemented as an extension
+MineMeld Miner for gathering Site24x7 web monitoring public IPs, implemented as an extension

 ## How it works